logaretm/vee-validate/docs/content/guide/validation.md

 ## Form-level Validation

 vee-validate supports using a validation schema to define all your validations on your fields beforehand so you don't have to define them individually on your fields.
-Form-level validation is connivent if you are building large forms and want to keep your templates cleaner.
+Form-level validation is convenient if you are building large forms and want to keep your templates cleaner.

 A simple validation schema can be an object containing field names as keys and validation functions as the value for those keys: